XRechnung – Quoting VAT on Used Parts

 Contact us now for a non-binding consultation with our Comarch experts.

-Your consent is being requested under the regulations governing the distribution of unsolicited commercial communications and direct marketing by email to allow our representatives to contact you by an email message.
+Your consent is being requested under the provisions of electronic communication law to allow our representatives to contact you by an email message.
+You can withdraw your consent at any time.
+Withdrawal of consent does not affect the lawfulness of previously undertaken contacts.
 In this case your personal data will be processed by companies of the Comarch Group based on their legitimate interests.
 Learn more about the processing of personal data by the Comarch Group companies.

+You can withdraw your consent at any time.
+Withdrawal of consent does not affect the lawfulness of previously undertaken contacts and data processing carried out on the basis of consent before its withdrawal.
 By submitting this form, you give us access to your personal data.
 Read about: The processing of your data by companies of the Comarch Group and your rights as the data subject.